Rupert Ponsonby, 7th Baron de Mauley: National Pollinator Strategy

 In June 2013 de Mauley announced that his department would produce a National Pollinator Strategy.
 This followed the Bee Cause campaign led by Friends of the Earth and supported by well over 200 MPs for a bee action plan.
 Leading bee scientists set seven tests to help assess whether the plan is capable of helping pollinators.

 Master of the Horse

-In July 2018, the Queen appointed Lord de Mauley to succeed Lord Vestey as Master of the Horse.
+In July 2018, Queen Elizabeth II appointed Lord de Mauley to succeed Lord Vestey as Master of the Horse.
 His appointment took effect on 1 January 2019.
+In this role, he took part in the 2023 coronation of Charles III.

+In the 2024 King's Birthday Honours, he was appointed a Knight Commander of the Royal Victorian Order (KCVO).

+On 18 June 2024, he stepped down from the role, and was succeeded by The Lord Ashton of Hyde.

 Family

 Lord de Mauley is married to Lucinda (née Royle), younger daughter of Lord Fanshawe of Richmond.

-The heir to the title is his younger brother, the Hon.
-(Ashley) George Ponsonby, who is married to the former Camilla Gordon-Lennox, née Pilkington.
+The heir to his title Baron de Mauley is his younger brother, the Hon.
+(Ashley) George Ponsonby, who is married to the former Camilla Gordon-Lennox (née Pilkington).